Online vs In-Person California Guard Card Training: Which Is Best?

 • Pass your assessments and receive your certificate of completion

-The entire process from enrollment to having your guard card application submitted can be completed in under a week when you train online ,sometimes faster.
+The entire process from enrollment to having your guard card continued education certifications can be completed in under a week when you train online , sometimes faster.

-Final Verdict: Which Format Is Better for First-Time Applicants?
+Final Verdict: Which Format Is Better for Security Guards on a Busy Schedule?

-For the vast majority of first-time guard card applicants in California, online training is the faster, more affordable, and more convenient option.
-It produces the exact same state-issued license as in-person training, with none of the scheduling friction.
+For the vast majority of guard card students in California, online training is the faster, more affordable, and more convenient option.
+It provides the exact same state-approved certification as in-person training, without any of the scheduling challenges.

-Both formats have a place.
-If you are someone who genuinely learns better in a structured classroom with live instruction, in-person training is a perfectly valid choice.
-But if your goal is to get licensed quickly, keep costs down, and fit training around your existing life ,online is the clear answer.
+Both formats have their place.
+If you are someone who truly learns better in a structured classroom with live instruction, in-person training is a valid choice.
+But if your goal is to complete your continuing education quickly, keep costs down, and fit training around your existing life, online training is the clear winner.

-National IPS offers BSIS-approved online guard card training that you can start today.
-No waiting for a class to open up.
-No commuting.
-Just straightforward, state-compliant training designed to get you licensed and working as fast as possible.
+National IPS offers BSIS-approved online guard card continuing education that you can start immediately.
+There’s no waiting for the next class and no commuting—just straightforward, state-compliant training designed to get you licensed and working as efficiently as possible.

-Ready to get your California guard card?
 Enroll in our BSIS-approved online course at nationalips.com and get started today.
-Most students complete the required training within a few days.
+Most students complete the required 32 hours of training in just a few days.

 Ready to Start Today?